Abhiroop25902/Video-AI-Upscaling/README.md

 For using cv2.dnn_superres, and CUDA libraries, you will have to biuld OpenCV from source, for this:

-1) If you are using Google Colab (can be extended to Linux): https://towardsdatascience.com/how-to-use-opencv-with-gpu-on-colab-25594379945f
+1) If you are using Google Colab (can be extended to Linux, with minor modifications): https://towardsdatascience.com/how-to-use-opencv-with-gpu-on-colab-25594379945f

 2) If you want to install in Windows: https://docs.opencv.org/master/d5/de5/tutorial_py_setup_in_windows.html